 As important as they are, spiritual gifts (prophecy, tongues, healing, etc.) are temporary.
-They are for this Church Age from Christ’s first coming up until His return to earth.
+They are for this Church Age from Christ’s first coming to earth up until His return to earth.
 After His Second Coming, when we are face to face with Jesus for all eternity, we will not need tongues or prophecy or words of knowledge or discerning of spirits and the like.
 Our bodies will have been raised incorruptible, so we won’t need gifts of healing.
 Spiritual gifts that help and bless us now, in our earthly, mortal existence, will not be needed when we have been raised immortal and live in the very presence of God.

 But the Scripture speaks of three very important virtues that remain; they are timeless (vs. 13)—faith, hope, and love.
 If these virtues are so important in God’s eyes that they will “remain” even after the present gifts of the Spirit become unneeded, that tells us that we should even now be diligently seeking them.